 - manage your charity’s resources responsibly

-- act with reasonable care and skill
+- act with reasonable care and skill.

-In particular, trustees are under a legal duty to make sure that their charity’s funds are only applied in the furtherance of its charitable objects.
+Trustees are under a legal duty to make sure that their charity’s funds are only applied in the furtherance of its charitable objects.
 They need to be able to demonstrate that this is the case, so they should keep records which are capable of doing this.

 There are particular requirements for most charities to: